QtacierP/ISECRET/readme.md

 This is the implementation of the MICCAI 2021 Paper "I-SECRET: Importance-guided fundus image enhancement via semi-supervised contrastive constraining".

+## News
+New work [LED](https://github.com/QtacierP/LED) is public, which also includes the pre-trained weights of I-SECRET.
+03/09/2023

 ## Data preparation
 1. Firstly, download EyeQ dataset from [EyeQ](https://github.com/HzFu/EyeQ).
 2. Split the dataset into train/val/test according to the [EyePACS challenge](https://www.kaggle.com/c/diabetic-retinopathy-detection).